How Kryptos K4 Works

 The helper cards, summary

 The helper layer uses four cards, one per pass, g_X, g_Y, g_Z1, and g_Z2, plus Z2_delta.
-Values are fixed and verified against the 97-position reconciliation.
+The values are internally consistent with the 97-position reconciliation.

 The cap-pass values are g_X(W)=21, g_X(X)=4, g_X(Z)=24, g_X(K)=11.
 Z2 is linked to Z1 by transport: g_Z2 = (g_Z1 + Z2_delta) mod 26.